ggljzr/mi-dip-impl/deployment/README.md

 $ sudo chmod 660 /path/to/user_config.ini
 $ sudo chmod 660 /path/to/app.db
 ```

+Also copy `garage_system.wsgi` to the the root of the application and set it's execute bit.

 Addd `www-data` user to `gammu` group so application can add messages to `gammu-smsd` with `gammu-smsd-inject`: